autodesk-forks/MaterialX/source/MaterialXContrib/MaterialXMaya/README.md

 ## MaterialX Libraries

-The plug-in loads a set of standard MaterialX libraries (installed together with the plugin)  at plug-in load time.
+The plug-in loads a set of standard MaterialX libraries (installed together with the plug-in)  at load time.
 When documents are loaded for particular MaterialX nodes, they import these libraries from memory instead of reading them from the file system.

 Users can configure additional library search paths and library directory names with the option variables `materialXLibrarySearchPaths` and `materialXLibraryNames` respectively which both hold arrays of strings.
-Here's an example of how these strings can be manipulated in MEL:
+Here's an example of how these variables can be manipulated in MEL:

 ```MEL
 optionVar -stringValueAppend materialXLibrarySearchPaths "D:/MaterialX/Teapot_Demo_MatX"